kittizz/create-gonode/README.md

 - Generated JavaScript is larger than hand-written code
 - No goroutine support (JavaScript is single-threaded)

+## Example Projects

+Projects built with create-gonode:

+- **[sentence-cipher](https://github.com/kittizz/sentence-cipher)** - A Go/Node.js library that encodes data into natural-looking English sentences for steganography.
+Hide your secret messages in plain sight!

 ## Tech Stack

 - [GopherJS](https://github.com/gopherjs/gopherjs) - Go to JavaScript compiler